Document management, data, diaries etc

 • Ensure expected close dates and values are accurate.

-• Custom Fields: Utilize custom fields within the CRM for specific data points relevant to Maltix's services (e.g., "Maltix Product Engaged," "QR Code ID").
+• Custom Fields: Utilise custom fields within the CRM for specific data points relevant to Maltix's services (e.g., "Advocate/Go/Tribe/Freedom Tawk.to/Lares VA Engaged," "QR Code ID").

-• Content Upload: When adding content (text, images, videos) to any Maltix QR Site solution:
+• Content Upload: When adding content (text, images, videos) to any Maltix Tribe solution:

 • Ensure all content is proofread for accuracy, grammar, and brand consistency.

-• Optimize images for web display within the Maltix platform (file size, dimensions).
+• Optimise images for web display within the Maltix platform (file size, dimensions).

 • Use consistent headings and formatting as per Maltix brand guidelines.